puppetlabs/trapperkeeper-webserver-jetty9/README.md

 ##### Request URI Normalization

+The `:normalize-request-uri` setting, which can be provided in the `options` argument for an add handler call, controls whether or not the [path component](https://tools.ietf.org/html/rfc3986#section-3.3) from the HTTP request URI is normalized.
+The value for the setting is expected to be a boolean.

+When set to `false` (the default value), the "raw" path component will be used by the webserver when evaluating a request to the handler.

+When set to `true`, the path component that the webserver evaluates for a request to the handler will have been "normalized".
+For a Ring request handler, the "normalized" value (instead of the "raw" value) will be associated with the `:uri` key in the Ring request map.
+For a Servlet request handler, the "normalized" value (instead of the "raw" value) will be returned from a call made to the `getRequestURI` method on the `HttpServletRequest` object.

-When a `:normalize-request-uri` option with value of `true` is included in the options map for an add handler call, the following steps, in order, are performed against the raw
+The following steps, in order, are performed against the raw path component when the `:normalize-request-uri` setting is true:
-[path component](https://tools.ietf.org/html/rfc3986#section-3.3) from the HTTP request URI:

 1. URL (percent) decode the path, assuming any percent-encodings represent UTF-8 characters.